Harvesting Red Earth

-Research shows that pictographs were first painted with vegetable and animal materials and over time, primitive artists discovered more permanence for their depictions through the use of naturally occurring minerals obtained locally.
+Research shows pictographs were first painted with vegetable and animal materials.
+Later primitive artists discovered more permanence through the use of naturally occurring minerals.

 Monochromatic pictographs, often painted in black or varying shades of red ochre can be found all over the world.
-Red, is a vibrant color, and was widely used.
-Some pictographs are hundreds and others thousands of years old, and many have survived by being shielded from the elements in caves or because the materials used were resilient.
+Some pictographs are hundreds and others thousands of years old.
+Many have survived by being shielded from the elements in caves or because the materials used were resilient.

 Crushing red earth for pictograph paint